BlogRenting in Colombia

 • Common areas: gym, pool, terrace if they exist

-• Building or complex facade
+• Facade of the building or complex

 • Photos taken during the day, with natural light